 Capital credits cannot be used to pay your current electric bill.
 However, when the board elects to retire capital credits and return them to members, active members receiving a capital credit will receive them as an energy credit, generally in the fourth quarter of the year.

 The board of directors decides when it is financially feasible for capital credits to be returned to members while maintaining adequate reserves of capital business expenses.
-In recent years, JREC has employed a disbursement strategy in which members who have had outstanding capital credits for the longest period received payments.
-You will receive your portion of the $438,939.72 that is being returned in 2021 on the November statements. '

 Current members receive an energy credit and inactive members receive a check.
 It is important that you notify JREC of any address changes when they occur to insure any future checks are received.